 Hinesville Underage DUI Lawyer

-It is illegal for anyone of any age to operate a vehicle while under the influence of alcohol or drugs in the state, yet driving under the influence (DUI) is one of the most commonly prosecuted criminal offenses in the Hinesville area each year.
+It is illegal for anyone of any age to operate a vehicle while under the influence of alcohol or drugs in Georgia, yet driving under the influence (DUI) is one of the most commonly prosecuted criminal offenses in the Hinesville area each year.
 There are penalties assigned for various types of DUI offenses, including underage DUI.
 An experienced Hinesville underage DUI lawyer is your most valuable asset if you have been accused of this offense.

 Defense Counsel for Underage DUI Cases in Hinesville, GA

-Jarrett Maillet J.D., P.C., has extensive criminal defense experience and has helped many past clients overcome a wide range of criminal charges in Hinesville, including DUI.
+Jarrett Maillet J.D., P.C. has extensive criminal defense experience and has helped many past clients overcome a wide range of criminal charges in Hinesville, including DUI.
 When you have been arrested for any crime, the Fifth Amendment protects you from self-incrimination, allowing you to remain silent during arrest and booking.
 The Sixth Amendment ensures you have legal representation.

-After arrest and booking, a defendant should use their opportunity to make phone calls to contact a Hinesville underage DUI lawyer as quickly as possible.
+After arrest and booking, a defendant should use their opportunity to make phone calls to contact a Hinesville underage DUI attorney as quickly as possible.
 This attorney can help them secure any evidence that may aid in their defense, review the details of how the police handled arrest and booking, and determine whether any violations of their rights occurred.

 Jarrett Maillet J.D., PC